Stevenmch/Pokemon-Ranking/README.md

 # Pokemon-Ranking
-It consist of know what are the most powerful pokemon of each generation.
+It consists of know what are the most powerful pokemon of each generation.